hackle/blog-rust/raw/ad-hoc-polymorphism.md

 add : String    -> String   -> [String] -> (a: String)      -> (b: String)  -> [String]     // Haskell
 ```

 Ready for a big reveal?
-If we leave out the return types, each type signature is unique and adequate to identify a unique implementation.
-This is no more than method overloading by varying parameter types, as [it's routine in C#](https://docs.microsoft.com/en-us/dotnet/standard/design-guidelines/member-overloading).
+If we leave out the last type (the return type) from each variant, each signature of `add` is unique enough to identify a unique implementation.
+This is no more magical than method overloading by varying parameter types, as [it's routine in C#](https://docs.microsoft.com/en-us/dotnet/standard/design-guidelines/member-overloading).

 Let's not stop here.
 This trick also applies to subtyping.
 See how `feed` becomes uniquely determinable if we add the type of implementation into the type signature.
 (Note the tautology here: a signature should be unique.)